hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

     e.
 Save your application settings
 7. Create an Auth0 Application for the directory web UI.
 Repeat the steps used for creating the wallet web UI, this time calling your application "Directory web UI", and replacing the URL determined in step c with that of the directory UI (if you've been following this runbook guide, it will be ``http://directory.localhost:3000``)

-8. Set the following environment variables on the system that will be running your wallet and validator app backends:
+8. Configure your system that will be running Canton, your wallet and validator app backends with the following variables:

+Note that on Linux and MacOs, you can simply use and fill in the above values in the provided file ``examples/env-private`` and run ``source examples/env-private`` in the two terminals you start Canton and the Validator in.

 ====================================  =====
 Name                                  Value